nsxydis/boulder_dsf/README.md

 # dsf_NYPD
-Data Science as a Field
+Data Science as a Field NYPD shooting rmd file

+This repository will store the R markdown file and knitted html/pdf files.